 About the Restoration of Rights Project

-The Restoration of Rights Project is a state-by-state analyses of the law and practice in each U.S. jurisdiction relating to restoration of rights and status following arrest or conviction.
+The Restoration of Rights Project contains detailed state-by-state analyses of the law and practice in each U.S. jurisdiction relating to restoration of rights and status following arrest or conviction.
 Jurisdictional “profiles” cover areas such as loss and restoration of civil rights and firearms rights, judicial and executive mechanisms for avoiding or mitigating collateral consequences, and provisions addressing non-discrimination in employment and licensing.
 Links to many original sources are included.
 The information in each profile is summarized, followed in each case by a link to the full profile.

 In addition to the jurisdictional profiles, Project materials include a set of 50-state comparison charts that make it possible to see national patterns in restoration laws and policies.
 The Project partnership organizations expect to supplement these resources in weeks to come with a list of entities that may be able to assist individuals in securing relief.